zgr2575/SlowGuardian/README.md

 ---
-TO UPDATE OR DO ANYTHING ON REPLIT, PLEASE REFFER TO OLD INSTRUCTON ON THE V7 LONG TERM SUPPORT BRANCH, WE NOW SUPPORT EVERYTHING.
-REPLIT DEVELOPMENT DISCONTINUED

-# Introducing Developer Info!
+# Developer Info!

-You are now able to view your websites data!
+View your websites data!
 Go to the baseurl/d/data to view info.
 This information will be useful for preformance if anyone decides to make plugins.
-(Version 8)
+(Version 8 ON MAIN)

+# Plugin Support!
+[COMING SOON]
+This is coming soon.
 # UPDATE INSTRUCTIONS

 Run
 `npm run upd`
-in the **Shell** tab of your Repl.
+in **Shell**.